fredyGabriel/crackseg/src/crackseg/model/README.md

 ### Best Practices

-- **Explicit Imports**: Always import from the most specific submodule (e.g., `from src.model.architectures.unet import UNet`) for clarity and IDE support.
+- **Explicit Imports**: Always import from the most specific submodule (e.g., `from crackseg.model.architectures.cnn_convlstm_unet import CNNConvLSTMUNet as UNet`) for clarity and IDE support.
 - **Configuration**: Use Hydra/YAML for all parameters; avoid hardcoding.
 - **Extending**: Add new components in the appropriate subdirectory and register them if needed.
 - **Testing**: Place tests in `tests/model/` and use mocks for utilities.